 |ZoHo||No SRV||No SRV||No SRV||No SRV||SRV|

-“SRV” means the provider offer the service with an SRV record, and “NO SRV” means it’s offered but without SRV records.
+“SRV” means the provider offers the service with an SRV record, and “NO SRV” means it’s offered but without SRV records.
 “N/A” means the provider doesn’t offer the service.

 I’ve contacted several of the above providers that offer services but don’t advertise them in SRV records for details about why they’re don’t use SRV records for all the services they offer.
-Except from Runbox—who’ve said they’re likely add the missing records soon—none of the others bothered replying to my request for details.
+Except Runbox — who’ve said they’re likely to add the missing records soon — none of the others bothered replying to my request for details.

-The popularity of personal information management software (PIM) seem to be waning on the desktop in favor of web browser based information services.
+The popularity of personal information management software (PIM) seems to be waning on the desktop in favor of web-browser-based information services.
 On mobile, however, PIM software is still included by default and still popular.
-Email,calendar, and address book apps are tightly integrated with the platforms and widely used. iOS and OS X are heavy consumers of auto-configuration records, but few other widespread clients support it.
+Email, calendar, and address book apps are tightly integrated with the platforms and widely used. iOS and OS X are heavy consumers of auto-configuration records, but few other widespread clients support it.

-FastMail discontinued their XMPP service last month, and Runbox did the same sometime last year.
+FastMail discontinued its XMPP service in , and Runbox did the same sometime thing in .
 Both providers cited very few active users and little interest as the reason why they discontinued the messaging service.